Parkour: Etymology

 The word parkour derives from parcours du combattant (obstacle course), the classic obstacle course method of military training proposed by Georges Hébert.
 Raymond Belle used the term "les parcours" to encompass all of his training including climbing, jumping, running, balancing, and the other methods he undertook in his personal athletic advancement.
 His son, David, further developed his father's methods and achieved success as a stuntman, and one day on a film set showed his 'Speed Air Man' video to Hubert Koundé.
 Koundé suggested he change the "c" of "parcours" to a "k" because it was stronger and more dynamic, and to remove the silent "s" for the same reason, forming "parkour".

-A practitioner of parkour is called a traceur, with the feminine form being traceuse or simply a "Parkourist".
-They are nouns derived from the French verb tracer, which normally means "to trace", as in "tracing a path", in reference to drawing.
+A practitioner of parkour is called a "Parkour Athlete" or simply a "Parkourist."
+Historically, practitioners of parkour were called traceurs, with the feminine form being traceuse.
+These terms were nouns derived from the French verb tracer, which normally means "to trace", as in "tracing a path", in reference to drawing.
 The verb tracer used familiarly means: "to hurry up".
 The term traceur was originally the name of a parkour group headed by David Belle which included Sébastien Foucan and Stéphane Vigroux.

 A jam refers to a meeting of traceurs, involving training lasting anywhere from hours to several days, often with people from different cities.
 The first parkour jam was organised in July 2002 by Romain Drouet, with a dozen people including Sébastien Foucan and Stéphane Vigroux.

 History

 Origins

-The practice of similar movements have existed in various communities around the world for centuries prior to the foundation of a parkour movement, which was influenced by these earlier traditions.
+The practice of similar movements existed in various communities around the world for centuries prior to the foundation of a parkour movement, which was influenced by these earlier traditions.
 Such athletic traditions had existed among various indigenous peoples in Africa for centuries.
 A similar discipline in Chinese culture is qinggong, a Chinese martial arts training technique that also dates back centuries.
 It was notably taught at the Peking Opera School in the 20th century; the school's most notable students are the Seven Little Fortunes, including Sammo Hung and most famously Jackie Chan, providing a basis for their acrobatic stunt work in Hong Kong action cinema from the 1970s onwards.